Lemon Shortbreads Recipe

 - 3 tablespoons lemon juice

-- 2. Divide dough in half.
-Shape each into a ball, then flatten into a disk.
-Wrap in plastic wrap and refrigerate 30 minutes.
-Let dough stand at room temperature for 5-10 minutes to soften.
+- 1. Beat butter, sugars and salt until blended; beat in lemon peel.
+Gradually beat in flour.
+Divide dough in half.
+Shape each into a disk; wrap in plastic.
+Refrigerate 30 minutes.
+Let dough stand at room temperature 5-10 minutes to soften slightly.

-- 3. Preheat oven to 325°.
-Roll out each portion between two sheets of waxed paper to 1/4-in. thickness.
-Cut with a floured 1-1/2-in. diamond-shaped cookie cutter.
+- 2. Preheat oven to 325°.
+Roll each portion of dough between two pieces of waxed paper to 1/4-in. thickness.
+Cut dough with a floured 1-1/2-in. heart-shaped or other cookie cutter.
 Place 1 in. apart on lightly greased baking sheets.

-- 4. Bake 6-8 minutes or until bottoms are lightly browned.
+- 3. Bake until bottoms are lightly browned, 7-10 minutes.
 Remove to wire racks to cool completely.

-- 5. Combine confectioners' sugar, lemon juice and peel; spread over cookies.
+- 4. For glaze, mix confectioners' sugar, lemon peel and lemon juice until smooth; spread over cookies.
 Sprinkle with colored sugar.
-Yield: 4 dozen.
+Yield: about 4 dozen.

 Reviews for Lemon Shortbreads